-First test based on approximately 40% of contents and the second test based on remaining contents (approximately 40% but excluding contents covered in Test I)
+First test based on approximately 40% of contents and second test based on remaining contents (approximately 40% but excluding contents covered in Test I).
+Duration of each test shall be one hour.

-The weightage of each module in end semester examination will be proportional to the number of respective lecture hours mentioned in the curriculum.
+End Semester Examination: Weightage of each module in end semester examination will be proportional to number of respective lecture hours mentioned in the curriculum.

-- 1. The question paper will comprise of total six questions, each carrying 20 marks - 2.
-Question 1 will be compulsory and should cover the maximum contents of the curriculum - 3.
-The remaining questions will be mixed in nature (for example if Q.2 has part (a) from module 3 then part (b) will be from any module other than module 3) - 4.
+- 1. Question paper will comprise of total six questions, each carrying 20 marks - 2.
+Question 1 will be compulsory and should cover maximum contents of the curriculum - 3.
+Remaining questions will be mixed in nature (for example if Q.2 has part (a) from module 3 then part (b) will be from any module other than module 3) - 4.
 Only Four questions need to be solved